-Holiday music sifts onto the sidewalks from downtown shops.
-A cool breeze wafts apple, cinnamon and pine through the air.
-Festive lights adorn shop windows and the apartments above as garland gently sways overhead and across city streets.
-I love this season and as I walk three blocks this evening to my destination, excitement and nervousness add to all the joy I’m feeling.
-I can’t decide which is more pronounced.
+Holiday music sifts through doors of downtown shops.
+A winter wind wafts apple, cinnamon and pine scent through the air.
+Strings of colored lights adorn shop windows and overhead rows of garland sway across the city street.
+I love this time of year.
+This early evening as I walk two blocks to my destination, excitement and nervousness add to my joy, and I can’t decide which is more pronounced.

 It’s been thirty-two years since I last saw Colt.
 Colter Derrick Crissom voted best looking and most likely to succeed in our 1968 senior high yearbook.
 I wonder if I will recognize him, or he me.
 Is he married?
 I heard he married.
 Is he still?
 If he is, will she answer the door?
 If she answers the door, why should it matter?
 My heart is beating faster than I can remember and tells me somehow it matters.

-I arrive at 1591 Cambridge Street the address on the invitation to Colt’s holiday gala.
-Music and voices within can be heard where I stand staring at the door knocker that once dropped will announce my arrival, and there’ll be no turning back.
+I arrive at 159 Cambridge Street the address on the invitation to Colt’s gala.
+Music and voices from inside can be heard where I stand outside on the landing staring at a door knocker that once dropped will announce my arrival and there’ll be no turning back.
 My emotions are all over the place.
-It’s as if I’m a nervous teenager, as if the last three decades have evaporated, as if they belong to another woman in another lifetime.
+I feel like a nervous teenager.
+It’s as if the last three decades evaporated, as if they belonged to another woman in another lifetime.
 Where is she, the woman I know so well?
-She was here a mere few blocks ago, but the only sign I see of her now is in the reflection of a windowpane set alongside the door.
+She was here a few blocks ago, but the only sign of her now is an image I see reflected to me from a windowpane set aside the door.

-Soft lights embrace the front of the house and provide a romantic glow on the stoop where I stand.
-I take a breath in and compose myself, then raise the knocker pausing as I allow my eyes to follow the branch-like etchings on the door.
-Once released I listen as its echo mingles with the gaiety inside.
+I take a deep breath and compose myself then raise the knocker pausing for a moment.
+Once released I hear its echo mingle with the gaiety inside.
 A minute passes.
-I raise and release the knocker again.
-Footsteps are coming towards the door.
-It opens.
+I raise and release the crest again.
+Footsteps come towards the door.
+The door opens.
 It’s Colt.